-- 2-1.
-Application & Fees.
+- Application & Fees.
 A Certificate of Appropriateness application must be filed, including payment of the applicable fee, with the Planning Department on forms created by the Town for that purpose. - a.
 Escrow.
-In order to assist with the review of Major Projects, the Review Board shall require the applicant to submit an additional escrow to the Town for the purpose of hiring a consultant meeting the professional qualification standards as outlined by the Secretary of the Interior (36 CFR 61).
-For Minor Projects, the Planning Department may require the applicant to submit an escrow for this purpose, if the Planning Department determines that a third-party peer review is needed.
+In order to assist with the review of Tier 3 Major Projects, the Review Board shall require the applicant to submit an additional escrow to the Town for the purpose of hiring a consultant meeting the professional qualification standards as outlined by the Secretary of the Interior (36 CFR 61).
+For Minor Projects, the Planning Department may require the applicant to submit an escrow for this purpose, if the Planning Department determines that a thirdparty peer review is needed.
 Any amount remaining in the escrow at the conclusion of the review process shall be returned to the applicant. - b.Determination of Completeness.
-Upon receipt of an application, the Planning Department shall determine whether the application is complete and shall determine whether the scope, nature, or scale of the proposed project requires review by the Historic Preservation Review Board or whether it is a minor or routine project that is appropriately reviewed at the administrative level.
+Upon receipt of an application, the Planning Department shall determine whether the application is complete and shall determine whether the scope, nature, or scale of the proposed project requires review by the Historic Preservation Review Board or whether it is a minor or routine project that is appropriately reviewed at the administrative level. - 2.
+Other Permits.
+No Permit, including Demolition Permits, Use Permits, or otherwise, may + be issued for any construction, reconstruction, alteration, or demolition until a Certificate of Appropriateness has been issued by the relevant Permitting Authority in accordance with this Ordinance.

-3.2.
+2.3.
+Tier 1.
 Minor Projects.